Admission and Program Requirements

 Finding your place at Missouri State

-Admission to the Master of Accountancy program requires that you meet both the Graduate College and School of Accountancy admission requirements.
-The admission requirements for the School of Accountancy differ depending on your degree option:
+Admission to the Master of Accountancy program requires that you meet all admission requirements.
+Admission requirements differ depending on your degree option.

 Completing your graduate degree